draeloslab/pandastim/readme.md

 Thanks to rdb (developer of panda3d) who provided lots of help figuring out how to efficiently do 2d things in a 3d game engine.
 Also the panda3d community in general has been very helpful.

 #### To do
-- For InputControlParams, add checks for same inputs -- don't change transform if the inputs are the same (decide how fine-grained to make this)
-- Find good example of weird rendiering differences with two angles, and ask about it @panda3d.

 - Create open loop stim class.
 - Create new stimulus classes
     - scaling